AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 Connection to ssh.us-4.magento.cloud closed.
 ```

-Then you have to use SFTP or rsync to pull it down to your local environment.
+Use `SFTP` or `rsync` to pull the database dump to your local environment.

-This is an example using rsync to pull down the file to your local folder `~/Downloads/db-tutorial`.
+The following example uses `rsync` to pull the file to the `~/Downloads/db-tutorial` folder.

 ```bash
 rsync -avrp -e ssh abasrpikfw4123-remote-db-ecpefky--mymagento@ssh.us-4.magento.cloud:/app/var/dump-main-1707850906.sql.gz ~/Downloads/db-tutorial